Location, Location, Location!

 - 2018 Average Home Price: Single Family $1,309,000; Condo $663,000

 - 2019 Property Tax Rate Per $1,000: $12.11

 Shopping, dining, fishing, swimming, whatever you like to do, you´ll find a place to enjoy it in Winchester.
 The town center is filled with little coffee shops, boutiques, bookshops and restaurants.
 The Mystic Lake area is filled with recreational opportunities including bicycling, boating, cross-country skiing, jogging, ice skating, the list goes on.
 There are also 11 playing fields throughout the town for baseball, softball, soccer and tennis, as well as childrens’ play areas.
 For those of you looking for a more exclusive recreational experience, there is the Winchester Boat Club, where members often partake in sailing on the Mystic, and the Winchester Country Club featuring a luxurious 18-hole golf course.

 Winchester’s children enjoy five public elementary schools, one middle school and a high school, in addition to a town-wide public preschool program at the Lynch Elementary school.
-The yearly expenditure per student is $11,958, landing Winchester in the 81st percentile in the country.
-The average SAT scores for the town’s high school students is 1790.
+The yearly expenditure per student is $12,995.
+The average SAT scores for the town’s high school students is 1238.
 Visit the Winchester Public Schools’ website for more information, or click the links below to read more about each school.

 - Ambrose Elementary

 - Lucia Ristorante Winchester – 13 Mount Vernon Street

 - A Tavola – 34 Church Street